David-Igou/motion-container/README.md

 # motion-container

 This repository contains Dockerfiles to run [motion](https://motion-project.github.io/) inside an Alpine container.
 The goal is to provide access to small containers for each release, since the official installation instructions yield 500mb+ containers.
-This also uses

 # Deploy